haochend/LLMPerfOracle/src/llmperforacle/core/README.md

 The simulation engine accepts these configuration parameters:
 - `max_simulation_time`: Maximum simulation duration in seconds
 - `random_seed`: Optional seed for reproducibility
+- `lod`: Level of Detail ("high" or "medium") for simulation fidelity

+## Performance Abstractions

+The simulation engine implements Level of Detail (LoD) from Document 9:

+**High LoD (Default):**
+- Detailed layer-by-layer simulation
+- Individual operations for each transformer layer
+- Maximum accuracy for research and validation

+**Medium LoD:**
+- Aggregated operations for faster simulation
+- Single event for entire model forward pass
+- 5-20x speedup while maintaining accuracy
+- Ideal for large-scale experiments

+The LoD setting is propagated to all simulation components through environment metadata.

 ## Dependencies